 For example, refrain from putting fresh meat in front of your floor heater and be sure that carbonated drinks are not going to tip over during the trip.
 Doing so will assure that the food remains intact which improves the odds of being tipped by the recipient.
 With this all squared away and ready to go, the last leg of the delivery is to give the requested items to the customer.

 As for the In-Store Shopper, there is less to worry about.
 Leave your Instacart app open and wait for an order.
 Once you receive the shopping list, head out to the aisles.

-Depending on your familiarity and the store’s signs as well as organization, you may be able to head directly to an item’s location.
+Depending on signage and your familiarity with the store’s organization, you may be able to head directly to an item’s location.
 Be sure to follow all of the recommended guidelines you reviewed during orientation.